thewh1teagle/heb-tts-benchmark/README.md

 # heb-tts-benchmark

-This repository contains the code for the Hebrew TTS benchmark.
+This repository contains the code for the Hebrew TTS benchmark using [Whisper IPA model](https://github.com/thewh1teagle/whisper-heb-ipa).

 See [Hebrew TTS Benchmark](https://thewh1teagle.github.io/heb-tts-benchmark) for the live results.